Quantum Sphere-Packing Bounds with Polynomial Prefactors

 and the weak sphere-packing bound

-where $f(n)$ is the pre-factor of the bound, and $g(n)$ is a rate back-off term.
+where $f(n)$ is the prefactor of the bound, and $g(n)$ is a rate back-off term.
 We note that $g(n) = 0$ in our main result, and hence we only study $f(n)$ in the following discussion.

-The strong sphere-packing bound obtained by Dalai \cite{Dal13} had a pre-factor $f(n) = \mathrm{e}^{-O(\sqrt{n})} $, which is loose for small blocklength $n$ or in the situation where the transmission rate is close to channel capacity.
-The main contribution of this paper is to establish a sphere-packing bound with a better pre-factor $f(n) = O(n^{-t})$ for some $t>1/2$, which notably improves Dalai's bound \cite{Dal13} from the order of subexponential to polynomial (Corollary \ref{coro:refined}).
-When restricting to constant composition codes, we can be more explicit about the obtained pre-factor, namely, $f(n) = n^{-\frac12\left(1+\left|E_\text{sp}'(R)\right|+o(1)\right)}$ (Theorem \ref{theo:refined}).
-Furthermore, this sphere-packing bound and the best known random coding upper bound \cite{AW12, SMF14, Sca14, Hon15} in the classical case coincide up to the third-order term (see the discussion in Section \ref{sec:main})).
-Hence, our result yields an almost exact asymptotics of the sphere-packing bound for constant composition codes.
-Our second contribution is to show that, for a class of symmetric c-q channels, the pre-factor $f(n) = O(n^{-\frac12\left(1+\left|E_\text{sp}'(R)\right|\right)})$, holds for general codes.
-In other words, we are able to obtain an exact sphere-packing bound for general codes, by exploiting a symmetric property of the channel.
+The strong sphere-packing bound obtained by Dalai \cite{Dal13} had a prefactor $f(n) = \mathrm{e}^{-O(\sqrt{n})} $, which is loose for small blocklength $n$ or in the situation where the transmission rate is close to channel capacity.
+Furthermore, such bound only holds asymptotically, i.e.~when $n$ tends to infinity.
+The main contribution of this paper is to establish a sphere-packing bound with a better prefactor $f(n) = O(n^{-t})$ for some $t>1/2$, which not only holds for finite blocklength $n$ but also notably improves Dalai's bound \cite{Dal13} from the order of subexponential to polynomial (Corollary \ref{coro:refined}).
+When restricting to constant composition codes, we can be more explicit about the obtained prefactor, namely, $f(n) = n^{-\frac12\left(1+\left|E_\text{sp}'(R)\right|+o(1)\right)}$ (Theorem \ref{theo:refined})\footnote{The notion $E_\text{sp}'(R)$ means the left-derivative of $E_\text{sp}(R)$.
+Note that $E_\text{sp}(R)$ is not necessarily differentiable.}.
+Moreover, this sphere-packing bound and the best known random coding upper bound \cite{AW12, SMF14, Sca14, Hon15} in the classical case coincide up to the third-order term (see the discussion in Section \ref{sec:main})).
+Hence, our result yields a tight asymptotics of the sphere-packing bound for constant composition codes.
+Our second contribution is to show that, for a class of symmetric c-q channels, the prefactor $f(n) = O(n^{-\frac12\left(1+\left|E_\text{sp}'(R)\right|\right)})$, holds for general codes.
+In other words, we are able to obtain a tight sphere-packing bound for general codes, by exploiting a symmetric property of the channel.